Rosie Berger

 Rosie M. Berger (born January 7, 1955, in Monroe, Wisconsin) is an American politician who was a member of the Wyoming House of Representatives representing District 51 from 14 January 2003 to 10 January 2017.
 Berger became the Wyoming House of Representatives speaker pro tempore on January 7, 2013.
 Berger is a member of the Republican Party.

 Education

 Berger attended the University of Wisconsin–Madison and Sheridan College, and earned her BS in business administration from Regis University.

 Community service

 Berger served for a time as the head of the Big Horn Chamber of Commerce.
-She was the chair of the Wisconsion House Appropriations Committee, Speaker Pro Tempore, and Majority Leader.
+She was the chair of the Wyoming House Appropriations Committee, Speaker Pro Tempore, and Majority Leader.
 She was also chair of the Council of State Governments-West, and on the executive board of the National Conference of State Legislatures.